rsgTom/PRISMAgent/DEVELOPMENT_PLAN.md

 ## Current Status

 PRISMAgent has made significant progress from its early development stage.
-The critical infrastructure components have been implemented, including the tool factory, parameter fixes, and fully implemented registry protocol across all backends.
+The critical infrastructure components have been implemented, including the tool factory, parameter fixes, fully implemented registry protocol across all backends, and async implementation in all storage backends.
 The project is now organized with a clear roadmap and project boards to track progress on different work streams.

 ## Priority Matrix